The Ultimate eCommerce Glossary of Terms: 100+ Must-Know Definitions for 2025

 T

 • Third-Party Logistics (3PL): A service that allows businesses to outsource elements of their distribution and fulfillment process.
-For instance, an online candle shop partners with a 3PL provider to handle warehouse storage, packing, and shipping, allowing the business owner to focus on marketing and product development.
+For instance, an online candle shop partners with a 3PL provider to handle eCommerce warehouse storage, packing, and shipping, allowing the business owner to focus on marketing and product development.

 • Tracking Number: A unique code assigned to a package that allows both the sender and recipient to monitor the delivery status.
 For example, after purchasing on an e-commerce site, the customer receives a tracking number to follow their package’s journey from the warehouse to their doorstep.
+As an e-commerce merchant, you can, for instance, use USPS Ground Advantage to ship orders across the US.
+This service provides tracking options along with numerous other features.

 • Tax Nexus: The connection between a business and a taxing jurisdiction that requires the business to collect sales tax.
 For instance, an online retailer may have a tax nexus in a state if they have a physical presence, like a warehouse, or reach a certain sales threshold, meaning they must charge sales tax to customers in that state.